BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Click the `Create` template and create a car to add to the database.
 Edit the body of the request (to customize the car) and click `Send`.
 If you want, create another item for the database.
 It doesn't have to be a car, any valid JSON object will work.
 * Click `Read` to read all of your items from the database.

 So, everything works.
-What make this a naive server?
+What makes this a "naive" server?
 Well, let's try calling this from a different host (a.k.a. origin)?

 * Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace).
 This is the same page content as the one we were using, but it's hosted on a different server.
 * Like before, click on the `Login` template but change the URL to `login-n` to use the naive login mode.
 * Enter valid credentials (password is the same as the username but with a `-9455` suffix).
 * Click `Send` and ... you get an error.
-* Open the console to see what the error is.
+* Open the browser console to see what the error is.

 You see an error something like this:
 ```